 Prior to Time Inc., she served as the Director of Digital Strategy at Air America Media where she promoted radio programs and online news channels until the company filed bankruptcy in 2010.
 She also helped to launch Change.org’s women’s rights vertical and she has worked for New Media Strategies and America Abroad Media in the past.

-Nedeau has appeared on Good Morning America and she has given presentations and speeches at The New York Times, The National Press Club, Princeton’s Woodrow Wilson School, Start Up Weekend NYC, Campus Progress’ National Conference, STAND Against Genocide Conference, Netroots Nation, Politics Online Conference and more.
-In March of 2010, she was chosen as one of “30 extraordinary women making history” by the Women’s Media Center.
+For the past ten years, Nedeau has also written about politics, technology and women’s rights as well as travel essays and fiction stories.
+She has been published by The New York Times, Washington Post, Stateline.org, among other outlets.
+In 2010, Nedeau was chosen as one of “30 extraordinary women making history” by the Women’s Media Center.
 Gloria Feldt, a feminist activist and author, published a book titled, No Excuses: 9 Ways Women Can Change How We Think About Power, which includes interviews with Nedeau about the relationship between women and power.

 Photo Credit: Boris Popkoff, March 2011